 The Association existed for many years as a volunteer organization, however because of the magnitude of athletics in Texas it was decided that the THSADA would need an Executive Director that could direct and lead the Association while promoting all the activities and initiatives conducive to a professional association.

 In 2012, Rusty Dowling (former Director of Athletics-Katy ISD) was selected as the first Executive Director of the THSADA.
-Over the course of the years, the THSADA has established an office, expanded to three full-time employees and several part-time employees.
+Over the course of the years, the THSADA has expanded to five full-time employees and several part-time employees.